 In this article I will quickly cover some ideas that I’ve been accumulating about client-side and server-side protection.
 I put all of these concepts under the common term Application Layer Anti-virus so you don’t mistaken them for Application Layer Firewall, as being used by mod_security.
 In general, I am going to talk about protecting the client and the server all together.
 If you think that Application Layer Anti-Virus is a bit ambiguous as a name, I apologise.
 I couldn’t think of anything else.

-Let’s have the same study case but this time change the roles of the client and the server.
+Let's have the same case study but this time change the roles of the client and the server.
 It looks like the following:

 Can you spot the difference?
 No matter which side is vulnerable, the other is indirectly exposed to an attack too.
 Therefore we need to secure both sides.
 However, it is really hard to secure the client from the server since only the user has access in there.
 So how, can we make some sort of generic solution that is implemented on the server to resolve client and server issues?
 Well, it ain’t going to be easy.